BiSaXa/TravellingSalesman/README.md

 ## How To Use?

+You can run the TravellingSalesman.jar executable from the releases tab.

-Make sure you imported stdlib.jar into your project.
-After that, run Main.java
+If you want to build it yourself, make sure you imported stdlib.jar into your project.
+After that, run TravellingSalesman.java

 In the following StdDraw window, first press 'S' key to place the starting point.